stephengladney/fetchy/README.md

    `import fetchy from "@gladknee/fetchy"`

 3. The imported object provides four functions for making requests: `get`, `post`, `put`, `delete`.

-_NOTE: The `error` key is returned in version ≥1.2.0.
-For earlier versions, the error is thrown like a normal rejected promise._

 ```typescript
 import fetchy from "@gladknee/fetchy"